 CSA Resources and Instructions

-- If the reported incident constitutes a threat to the safety to the Adrian College community, in addition to completing a report form, the CSA should immediate contact Campus Safety.
-The appropriate form should also be completed and submitted when it is safe to do so.
+- If the reported incident constitutes a threat to the safety to the Adrian College community, in addition to completing a report form, the CSA should immediately contact Campus Safety.
+The appropriate report form should also be completed and submitted when it is safe to do so.

 - The CSA Report Forms should be completed as soon as possible after the incident is reported to the CSA.
-These forms can be submitted to Campus Safety through mail, addressed to: Campus Safety Caine Student Center, 1325 Williams St, Adrian, MI 49221.
-The forms can also be emailed to email@example.com.
+These forms can be submitted to Campus Safety through mail, addressed to: Campus Safety Caine Student Center 1325 Williams St. Adrian, MI 49221. or e-mailed to email@example.com

 - Clery Act reporting, via the CSA Report Forms, does not replace or change existing reporting requirements or procedures for disciplinary referrals or misconduct.

-The Director of Campus Safety reviews report forms and makes a determination if an incident warrants timely wanring/emergency notification of the College community and whether it is a reportable crime in the Annual Security Report (ASR).
-The Clery Act Coordinator will consolidate crime data from multiple sources, report qualifying crime data to the federal Department of Education, publish a campus ASR and inform the campus community when and where the ASR is available.
-The Adrian College ASR is posted here.
-Hard copies are available from Campus Safety upon request.
+The Director of Campus Safety reviews report forms and makes a determination if an incident warrants timely warning / emergency notification of the College community and whether it is a reportable crime in the Annual Security Report (ASR).
+The Clery Act Coordinator will consolidate crime data from multiple sources, report qualifying crime data to the federal Department of Education, publish a campus ASR and inform the campus community when and where ASR is available.
+The Adrian College ASR is posted at http://adrian.edu/campus-life/campus-safety/ Hard copies are available from Campus Safety upon request.

 Crime/Emergency and Non-Emergency Reporting

-Regardless of your status (CSA or non-CSA), all community members are encouraged to promptly report all campus criminal incidents and other public safety-related emergencies to Campus Safety.
-For incidents requiring immediate attention, call 911.
-Non-emergency incidents can be reported by dialing “0” from any campus phone or in person at the Campus Safety office, located in the Caine Student Center, 1325 Williams St, Adrian, MI 49221.
+Regardless of your status (CSA or non-CSA), all community members are encouraged to promptly report all campus criminal incidents and other public safety related emergencies to Campus Safety.
+For incidents requiring immediate attention call 911, Non-emergency incidents can be reported by dialing “0” from any campus phone or in person at Campus Safety office located in the Caine Student Center 1325 Williams St. Adrian, MI 49221.